-I was reading a newsletter from Ashley, at Blue Cocoon, and for whatever reason my eye was drawn to an article on something called a Lip Tie.
+I was reading a newsletter from a lactation consultant and for whatever reason my eye was drawn to an article on something called a Lip Tie.
 I started reading and immediately knew that what I was reading on my computer screen is what my little guy Grayson had.

 When Grayson started getting teeth I noticed that I couldn’t see his top teeth when he smiled.
 I kept bringing it up to Steve and he would just laugh and say he inherited his big juicy lips :) But I thought it was odd, big lips or not, why couldn’t I see his teeth?!
 Either way, I really didn’t think too much about it, until I read the article.
 I was baffled, but obviously, as you see below, he certainly was Lip Tied!!

 What symptoms may your baby experience if they are Lip Tied?

 - Gassy (because of the latch, they are bringing in a lot of air)